Tim Vine: Music

 Vine plays the guitar, bass, piano and drums.

 He occasionally plays the drums at his church.
 He was in several bands, including alongside his brother Jeremy in The Flared Generation, which Smash Hits magazine described as "the most unfashionable punk band in the country.

 Vine has released three novelty music albums, Pretend Popstar - Fake Hits, Dance Floor Gridlock and Angus Crunch and the Nepali Flautist.

-Vine is a huge Elvis Presley fan and has been since his death in 1977; he has a picture of Presley in every room at his home.
+Vine is a Elvis Presley fan and has been since his death in 1977; he has a picture of Presley in every room at his home.
 The megastar was Vine’s Specialist Subject on Celebrity Mastermind and his inspiration for performing to "Viva Las Vegas" on Comic Relief Does Fame Academy.
 In August 2019, Vine's Plastic Elvis tribute act was a sell-out at the Edinburgh Fringe.

 In May 2020, when the Eurovision Song Contest was cancelled due to the COVID-19 pandemic, Vine competed in the Isolation Song Contest representing Romania with his home-filmed, self-composed entry "Room Mania".
 John Archer also made several appearances in shots from his own house.
 The event raised around £40,000 for the homeless charity Crisis, Refuge (which supports female domestic abuse survivors) and The Trussell Trust food banks.

-Podcasts and YouTube

-In December 2007, Vine launched his first podcast, 'Tim Vine Celebrates'.
-The first episode "Tim Vine Celebrates...
-Christmas" was released for free on 19 December and includes many previously unheard jokes and humorous songs, as well as an array of comedy characters, mostly voiced by himself.

-In autumn 2019, Vine premiered his YouTube channel Tim Vine TeleVisual (TVTV), releasing a short video of sketches every Monday evening for over a year.
-Additional videos include Recreating Columbo, predominantly filmed in Vine's home during the pandemic.
-Vine reprised his Columbo on Countdown, dressing as and impersonating the dishevelled detective in his guest spot (3 February 2022).
-Further instalments, based on season one, form part of Vine's YouTube channel content for 2022.